All Episodes

 Don't be afraid to be controversial because keep in mind that being controversial in 2023 is just being a normal person with common sense 20 years ago.

-Um, don't be afraid to call things out in society that you see are wrong.
+Don't be afraid to call things out in society that you see are wrong.

 I think that's another big thing too.

-It's like um, I noticed the issue in the conservative space that a lot of people are genuinely just chasing fame, fortune, and quote, like this isn't just an issue on the left.
+It's like, I noticed the issue in the conservative space that a lot of people are genuinely just chasing fame, fortune, and quality.

 A lot of right-wing people too want to just be conservative influencers.

-I honestly get assaulted when someone calls me an influencer because I'm like, look, I'm not here to influence, I'm here to actually make a change and I'm here to report what's actually going on.
+I honestly get insulted when someone calls me an influencer because I'm like, look, I'm not here to influence.

-But I've had hits here and there, but it really was a long process of not caring about whether or not my eclipse went viral, not caring whether or not people saw the work, but just knowing that it was important and going out and doing it, and then people will see that, they'll see your passion and they'll see that you genuinely care about the issue.
+But it really was a long process of not caring about whether or not my clips went viral, not caring whether or not people saw the work, but just knowing that it was important and going out and doing it.

-And you know, that type of organic growth happens that way.
+And, you know, that type of organic growth happens that way.

 So, given the sort of current climate of social media and censorship and the trajectory that we seem to be going as a culture, where do you envision freedom of speech and social media being in 10 years?

-Like if you had to guess, and I know that's an impossible question to answer, but if you had to guess where things would be in 10 years, what would you say?
+Like, if you had to guess, and I know that's an impossible question to answer, but if you had to guess where things would be in 10 years, what would you say?

 Sadly, I don't see us heading in a positive direction.

-And I say that because we're already seeing the manipulation and redefinition of our language right before our very eyes, and we're really not seeing that much of a pushback to it.
+And I say that because we're already seeing the manipulation and redefinition of our language right before our very eyes.

 I mean, we've accepted the pronouns, we've accepted the 38 million genders that one can have.

-Uh, I really do feel like the United States and America has been conquered.
+I really do feel like the United States and America has been conquered.

-We've been conquered by what book propaganda, we've been conquered by the Chinese.
+We've been conquered by the Chinese.

-Uh, you're not allowed to be patriotic anymore.
+You're not allowed to be patriotic anymore.

-You're not allowed to be an American nationalist that has been so demonized to the point where, you know, if you say you're a nationalist, you're immediately deemed a white supremacist.
+That has been so demonized to the point where, you know, if you say you're a nationalist, you're immediately deemed a white supremacist.

-When if you look at the definition of that term and what it means, it really just truly means like caring about your nation, caring about your country, being patriotic, all of that has been so demonized.
+When if you look at the definition of that term and what it means, it really just truly means like caring about your nation, caring about your country, being patriotic.

-So regarding freedom of speech in the next decade, I think we can look to other countries like New Zealand or the UK or Canada for what could be coming to the United States because we have coddled this generation so much and told them that words are violence.
+So, regarding freedom of speech in the next decade, I think we can look to other countries like New Zealand or the UK or Canada for what could be coming to the United States because we have coddled this generation so much and told them that words are violence.

-Now you go to the UK and you can be arrested if you hurt somebody's feelings.
+Now, you go to the UK and you can be arrested if you hurt somebody's feelings.

 You can be detained for speaking out against the LGBTQ community or misgendering somebody.

-So I think that's what's headed to the United States if we don't wake up and start pushing back against this, and that's what needs to happen.
+So, I think that's what's headed to the United States if we don't wake up and start pushing back against this.

-People are so afraid of getting canceled of hurting somebody's feelings that they don't want to stand up and say, hey, no, I'm not adhering to this.
+People are so afraid of getting canceled, of hurting somebody's feelings that they don't want to stand up and say, Hey, no, I'm not adhering to this.

-It's ridiculous, it's not scientific.
+It's not scientific.

-We never did this in the history of ever.
+We never did this in the history of ever, so let's not start now.

-Um, but the average person, again, you know, is bought and paid for, they're afraid to lose their job.
+But the average person, again, you know, is bought and paid for.

 A lot of people bent the knee and they got the vaccination because they were afraid to lose their job.